sidd2431219-tech/CODSOFT/README.md

 ---

 ## 🗂 Folder Structure
-Task1/   --> Portfolio
+-Task1/   --> Portfolio
-Task2/   --> Landing Page
+-Task2/   --> Landing Page
-Task3/   --> Calculator
+-Task3/   --> Calculator

 ---

+## 🛠 Tech Stack
+-HTML5
+-CSS3 (Flexbox, Grid, Animations)
+-JavaScript (ES6+)

+---

+## 💡 Notes
+-All projects are responsive and tested on multiple devices.

+-You can customize content and styles as needed.

+-Live preview links are placed.

+---

+## 📄 License
+This repository is licensed under the MIT License.
+See LICENSE ↗️ for details.